vijithassar/d3-textwrap/README.md

 <h5>MISCELLANEOUS USAGE NOTES</h5>

 - Rectangular shapes only for now - no circles or wacky polygons at the moment.
-- This plugin can't yet calculate for rounded corners as specified by rx and ry radius attributs on a <rect>.
-You can still use this with rounded <rect> elements, but if you're not careful your text might bump into those corner boundaries.
+- This plugin can't yet calculate for rounded corners as specified by rx and ry radius attributes on a rect element.
+You can still use this with rounded rect elements, but if you're not careful your text might bump into those corner boundaries.
-- In many cases it might make sense to create a <rect> to use as your boundary definition, but then make it invisible through styling.
+- In many cases it might make sense to create a rect to use as your boundary definition, but then make it invisible through styling.
 This is an easy way to add padding and margins, for example, since strictly speaking the SVG specification doesn't support them because there's no box model or document flow.
 ```html
 <svg>
     <rect style="fill: none;" id="bounds">
     ...
 </svg>
 ```
-- In order to do animations or elaborate positioning transformations with text that is also line wrapped, you'll probably need to put your text inside a <g> group and transform that instead.
-This plugin plays nice with animations if they're handled by upstream transform attributes, but if you're zooming the <text> node around on the page by modifying its attributes directly it's not going to be able to successfully chase it around.
+- In order to do animations or elaborate positioning transformations with text that is also line wrapped, you'll probably need to put your text inside a g element and transform that instead.
+This plugin plays nice with animations if they're handled by upstream transform attributes, but if you're zooming the text node around on the page by modifying its attributes directly it's not going to be able to successfully chase it around.
 In other words, do this:

 ```html
 <svg>